Ralim/IronOS/Documentation/Settings.md

 ### Setting: Heat on power up

 When the device powers up, should it enter into a special mode.
-These settings set it to either start into Soldering mode, sleeping mode, Auto mode (Enters into soldering mode on the first movement).
+These settings set it to either start into soldering mode, sleeping mode or auto mode (Enters into soldering mode on the first movement).

 On device help text: